mapbox/asset-tracking/README.md

 # Asset Tracking Solution

-This project will deploy a serverless Asset Tracking infrastructure using Mapbox, AWS, and Pulumi, as referenced [here](https://blog.mapbox.com/how-to-set-up-an-asset-tracking-architecture-fe5565f6df9) and discussed in detail [here](https://www.mapbox.com/use-cases/asset-tracking/solutions-white-paper/).
+This project will deploy a serverless [Asset Tracking](https://www.mapbox.com/solutions/asset-tracking) infrastructure using Mapbox, AWS, and Pulumi.

 This repository contains the following: